Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 Only contains index.scala.html file which is the root of the application.

+## Document generation with Velocity

+The application makes use of Velocity (http://velocity.apache.org) to generate some documents, such as email content.

+The Velocity templates are located in public/vm.

 ## Internationalisation

 Several resource bundles have been defined under conf/translation: